-As a school we educate all staff in the signs and indicators of sexual exploitation.
+Within our schools, we educate all staff in the signs and indicators of sexual exploitation.
 We use the Pan Cheshire Child Exploitation Operating Protocol to identify children who are at risk and the DSL will share this information as appropriate with Warrington's MASH.